JaskaranMain/AWS/Interview Q&A/README.md

-📘 Scenario-Based Interview Questions on EC2, IAM, and VPC This document contains a collection of practical, scenario-based interview questions and answers focused on AWS services such as EC2, IAM, and VPC.
-Useful for job interviews, revision, and hands-on AWS learning.

-📌 Table of Contents
-1. VPC Architecture for a 2-Tier Application

-2. Restricting Outbound Internet Access

-3. Internet Access for Private Subnet Instances

-4. EC2 Private Communication

-5. Implementing Network Access Control

-6. Isolated Environment for Sensitive Workloads

-7. Secure Access to AWS Services from VPC

-8. NACLs vs Security Groups

-9. IAM Users, Groups, Roles, and Policies

-10. Bastion Host Setup

-1. VPC Architecture for a 2-Tier Application
-Q: How would you design a VPC architecture for a 2-tier application that is highly available and scalable?

-A:

-Create a VPC with public and private subnets.

-Place load balancers in the public subnet.

-Deploy application servers in private subnets.

-Distribute subnets across multiple Availability Zones.

-Use Auto Scaling groups for the application servers for scalability.

-2. Restricting Outbound Internet Access
-Q: How can you restrict outbound internet access for one subnet but allow it for another?

-A:

-Modify the route table for the restricted subnet: remove the route to the internet gateway (0.0.0.0/0).

-Retain the internet gateway route for the subnet that requires outbound internet access.

-3. Internet Access for Private Subnet Instances
-Q: How can instances in a private subnet access the internet for software updates?

-A:

-Use a NAT Gateway or NAT instance in a public subnet.

-Update the private subnet's route table to direct internet-bound traffic to the NAT resource.

-4. EC2 Private Communication
-Q: How can EC2 instances communicate privately?

-A:

-Launch instances in the same VPC (same or peered subnets).

-Ensure security group rules allow inbound/outbound private IP traffic between the instances.

-5. Implementing Network Access Control
-Q: How would you implement strict access control at the subnet level?

-A:

-Use Network ACLs (NACLs) for stateless control at the subnet level.

-Configure specific inbound and outbound rules based on IPs, ports, and protocols.

-6. Isolated Environment for Sensitive Workloads
-Q: How do you create an isolated subnet for sensitive workloads?

-A:

-Create a subnet without an internet gateway.

-Place sensitive instances in this isolated subnet.

-Optionally, route outbound traffic through a NAT Gateway in another subnet for controlled updates.

-7. Secure Access to AWS Services from VPC
-Q: How to allow VPC instances secure access to services like S3?

-A:

-Use VPC Endpoints (interface or gateway type depending on the service).

-Allows private communication with AWS services, bypassing the internet.

-8. NACLs vs Security Groups
-Q: What is the difference between NACL and Security Groups?
-Use a scenario.

-A:

-NACLs: Stateless, work at the subnet level.
-Example: block all traffic from a specific IP range.

-Security Groups: Stateful, work at the instance level.
-Example: only allow HTTP traffic to a web server.

-Use both for layered security (defense-in-depth).

-9. IAM Users, Groups, Roles, and Policies
-Q: What’s the difference between IAM users, groups, roles, and policies?

-A:

-User: Individual identity with credentials.

-Group: Collection of users managed together.

-Role: Temporary access assumed by users/services.

-Policy: JSON document that defines permissions.

-10. Bastion Host Setup
-Q: How do you access private subnet instances securely?

-A:

-Launch a bastion host in a public subnet with a public IP.

-Allow SSH (Linux) or RDP (Windows) to the bastion host from trusted IPs.

-Configure private instance security groups to allow traffic from the bastion host's security group.

-SSH or RDP into private instances via the bastion.
+# Scenario Based Interview Questions on EC2, IAM and VPC

+### Q: You have been assigned to design a VPC architecture for a 2-tier application.
+The application needs to be highly available and scalable.
+How would you design the VPC architecture?

+**A:**
+I would create 2 subnets: public and private.
+The public subnet would contain the load balancers and be accessible from the internet.
+The private subnet would host the application servers.
+I would distribute the subnets across multiple Availability Zones for high availability.
+Additionally, I would configure auto scaling groups for the application servers.

+---

+### Q: Your organization has a VPC with multiple subnets.
+You want to restrict outbound internet access for resources in one subnet, but allow outbound internet access for resources in another subnet.
+How would you achieve this?

+**A:**
+Modify the route table associated with the restricted subnet by removing the default route (0.0.0.0/0) pointing to the internet gateway.
+For the other subnet, retain the route to the internet gateway.

+---

+### Q: You have a VPC with a public subnet and a private subnet.
+Instances in the private subnet need to access the internet for software updates.
+How would you allow internet access for instances in the private subnet?

+**A:**
+Use a NAT Gateway or NAT instance in the public subnet.
+Update the private subnet’s route table to direct internet-bound traffic to the NAT Gateway/instance.

+---

+### Q: You have launched EC2 instances in your VPC, and you want them to communicate with each other using private IP addresses.
+What steps would you take to enable this communication?

+**A:**
+Ensure the instances are in the same VPC.
+Place them in the same subnet or ensure peering between subnets.
+Check security group rules to allow communication via required ports/protocols.

+---

+### Q: You want to implement strict network access control for your VPC resources.
+How would you achieve this?

+**A:**
+Use Network Access Control Lists (NACLs) at the subnet level to define inbound/outbound rules.
+Configure source/destination IPs, ports, and protocols to enforce access control.

+---

+### Q: Your organization requires an isolated environment within the VPC for running sensitive workloads.
+How would you set up this isolated environment?

+**A:**
+Create a subnet with no route to an internet gateway—this is an isolated subnet.
+Place sensitive workloads there.
+If outbound access is needed, use a NAT Gateway/instance via another subnet.

+---

+### Q: Your application needs to access AWS services, such as S3 securely within your VPC.
+How would you achieve this?

+**A:**
+Use VPC Endpoints (interface or gateway) for services like S3 or DynamoDB.
+This enables private, secure access without routing through the internet.

+---

+### Q: What is the difference between NACL and Security Groups?
+Explain with a use case.

+**A:**
+- NACLs: Stateless, operate at the subnet level, good for broader rules.
+- Security Groups: Stateful, operate at instance level, good for detailed controls.
+Use both together to implement layered security—NACLs for subnet-wide restrictions, security groups for instance-specific rules.

+---

+### Q: What is the difference between IAM Users, Groups, Roles, and Policies?

+**A:**
+- **IAM User**: Represents a person or app with credentials.
+- **IAM Group**: Collection of IAM Users.
+Permissions are attached to groups.
+- **IAM Role**: Used to delegate access, assumed temporarily by users/services.
+- **IAM Policy**: JSON document that defines permissions.
+Attached to Users, Groups, or Roles.

+---

+### Q: You have a private subnet in your VPC that contains instances with no direct internet access.
+However, you need to securely access these instances for administrative purposes.
+How would you set up a bastion host?

+**A:**
+- Launch a bastion host EC2 instance in a public subnet with a public IP.
+- Allow inbound SSH/RDP only from trusted IPs.
+- Allow inbound traffic from the bastion host security group to private instances.
+- Connect to the bastion, then use it to SSH/RDP into private instances.